The Mine Action Review Team

 Alex is a Researcher for Mine Action Review

 Alex has a master’s degree in Global Health, Conflict and Security from King’s College London.
-She is a visiting research fellow with the Conflict and Health Research Group at King’s College and has published a paper on the impact of landmines and explosive remnants of war on global health.
+She was previously a visiting research fellow with the Conflict and Health Research Group at King’s College and published a paper on the impact of landmines and explosive remnants of war on global health.
 Prior to working for Mine Action Review, she worked as a researcher for the Centre on Religion and Geopolitics and the Global Health Film initiative.